1960 United States presidential election in Illinois: Counties that flipped from Democratic to Republican

+Analysis

 Some, including Republican legislators and journalists, believed that Kennedy benefited from vote fraud from Mayor Richard J. Daley's powerful Chicago political machine.

 Daley's machine was known for "delivering whopping Democratic tallies by fair means and foul."

 Republicans tried and failed to overturn the results at the time—as well as in ten other states.

 Some journalists also later claimed that mobster Sam Giancana and his Chicago crime syndicate "played a role" in Kennedy's victory.
 Nixon's campaign staff urged him to pursue recounts and challenge the validity of Kennedy's victory, but Nixon gave a speech three days after the election that he would not contest the election.

 A myth arose that Daley held back much of the Chicago vote until the late morning hours of November 9.
 However, when the Republican Chicago Tribune went to press, 79% of Cook County precincts had reported, compared to just 62% of Illinois's precincts overall.
 Moreover, Nixon never led in Illinois, and Kennedy's lead merely shrank as election night went on.
 Earl Mazo, a reporter for the pro-Nixon New York Herald Tribune and his biographer, investigated the voting in Chicago and "claimed to have discovered sufficient evidence of vote fraud to prove that the state was stolen for Kennedy."

 A special prosecutor assigned to the case brought charges against 650 people, who were acquitted by a judge who was considered a "Daley machine loyalist."

 Three Chicago election workers were convicted of voter fraud in 1962 and served short terms in jail.
 Mazo, the Herald-Tribune reporter, later said that he "found names of the dead who had voted in Chicago, along with 56 people from one house."
 He found cases of Republican voter fraud in southern Illinois but said that the totals "did not match the Chicago fraud he found."

 An academic study in 1985 later analyzed the ballots of two disputed precincts in Chicago which were subject to a recount.
 It found that while there was a pattern of miscounting votes to the advantage of Democratic candidates, Nixon suffered less than Republicans in other races, and the extrapolated error would have reduced his Illinois margin only from 8,858 votes, the final official total, to just under 8,000.
 It concluded there was insufficient evidence that he had been cheated out of winning Illinois.

 Even if enough legitimate systemic fraud was discovered in Illinois to give Nixon the state, that alone would not have been enough to win him the presidency.
 Kennedy would've still been left with 276 electoral votes, seven more than what he needed to win the White House.